acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 Certain mobile Kaby Lake, Coffee Lake and Ice Lake devices need fixing of the backlight registers.
 Without the fix certain devices will end in a black screen when booting macOS, like seen on the Dell inspiron 3593.
-The WateverGreen backlight registers fix can be enabled using 'enable-backlight-registers-fix' property to 'IGPU' or using the '-igfxblr' boot argument.
+The WateverGreen backlight registers fix can be enabled using `enable-backlight-registers-fix` property to `IGPU` or using the `-igfxblr` boot argument.

 For laptop brightness keys use [BrightnessKeys.kext](https://github.com/acidanthera/BrightnessKeys).